-- domestic assistance - means assistance with domestic chores, including help with general cleaning, dish washing, washing and ironing and bed making.
-It may also include help with some meal preparation if this service is not being provided separately.
-In rural and remote areas, it may also include activities such as collecting firewood.
+- domestic assistance - includes assistance with domestic chores, including help with internal household cleaning, dish washing, washing and ironing and bed making.
+It may also include help with some meal preparation.
+In rural and remote areas, it may include activities such as collecting firewood.

-- home and garden maintenance - includes tasks such as replacing light bulbs and tap washers or other tasks agreed between the veteran and the service provider.
-Home and garden maintenance does not include major home repairs such as gutter replacement, landscaping and garden tasks such as branch lopping, tree felling or tree removal.
-Nor does it include routine, cosmetic or ornamental gardening services such as maintenance of flower beds, regular lawn mowing and pruning of roses, unless there is a safety hazard.
+- home and garden maintenance - includes assistance with tasks such as replacing light bulbs, cleaning gutters, cleaning windows, cleaning ceiling fans and lawn mowing.
+It may also include maintenance or repair work that can be carried out by a tradesperson where an environmental or safety risk exists.
+Home and garden maintenance does not include routine garden maintenance tasks such as weeding, pruning or maintenance of flower beds unless there is a safety hazard.
 Home and garden maintenance does not include the provision of materials.